aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

 2. Upload the the following job scripts to an S3 bucket:

+       export_from_datacatalog.py
        hive_metastore_migration.py
-       export_from_datacatalog.py

-   If you configured AWS Glue to access S3 from VPC endpoint, you must upload the script to a bucket in the same region where your job runs.
+   If you configured AWS Glue to access S3 from a VPC endpoint, you must upload the script to a bucket in the same region where your job runs.
 If you configured AWS Glue to access the public internet through a NAT gateway or NAT instance, cross-region S3 access is allowed.

-3. Create the AWS Glue Job that performs the direct migration from Glue to the JDBC Hive metastore.
-In the job, use the S3 path for `export_from_datacatalog.py` as the **Script Path**.
+3. Create a job on the AWS Glue console to extract metadata from the AWS Glue Data Catalog to the JDBC Hive metastore.
+   Define the job with **An existing script that you provide** and the following properties:

+   - **Script path where the script is stored** - S3 path to `export_from_datacatalog.py`
-   Use the S3 path for `hive_metastore_migration.py` in **Python library path**.
+   - **Python library path** - S3 path to `hive_metastore_migration.py`

-   Also specify the following job parameters.
-These parameters are pre-defined in the script.
+   Add the following parameters.

-   - `--mode` should be set to `to-jdbc`, which means the migration is directly to a jdbc Hive Metastore
+   - `--mode` set to `to-jdbc`, which means the migration is directly to a jdbc Hive Metastore
-   - `--connection-name` should be set to the name of the AWS Glue connection you created to point to the Hive metastore.
+   - `--connection-name` set to the name of the AWS Glue connection you created to point to the Hive metastore.
 It is the destination of the migration.
-   - `--database-names` should be set to a semi-colon(;) separated list of database names to export from Data Catalog.
+   - `--database-names` set to a semi-colon(;) separated list of database names to export from Data Catalog.

    In the Connections page, add the Hive metastore connection you created:

-4. Run the job on the Glue Console.
+4. Run the job on demand with the AWS Glue console.
 When the job is finished, run Hive queries on a cluster connected to the metastore to verify that metadata was successfully migrated.

-#### Migrate from AWS Glue to Hive through Amazon S3
+#### Migrate from AWS Glue to Hive through Amazon S3 Objects

-1. Follow step 1 in **Migrate from Hive to AWS Glue Through Amazon S3**.
+1. Follow step 1 in **Migrate from Hive to AWS Glue using Amazon S3 Objects**.

 2. Create an AWS Glue ETL job similar to the one described in the Direct Migration instructions above.
 Since the destination is now an S3 bucket instead of a Hive metastore, no connections are required.
-In the job, set the following parameters:
+In the job, add the following parameters:

-   - `--mode` should be set to `to-S3`, which means the migration is to S3.
+   - `--mode` set to `to-S3`, which means the migration is to S3.
-   - `--database-names` should be set to a semi-colon(;) separated list of database names to export from Data Catalog.
+   - `--database-names` set to a semi-colon(;) separated list of database names to export from Data Catalog.
-   - `--output-path` should be set to the S3 destination path.
+   - `--output-path` set to the S3 destination path.

 3. Submit the `hive_metastore_migration.py` Spark script to your Spark cluster.